mmjared/quiz/README.md

-# quiz
+# awesome quiz

-its working
-made changes to color and js
+## general info
+*i put about 30 hours into the quiz and its not the greatest but pretty good for the first take.
+*i used google and some youtube.
+*the game will continue to get better